 About Red Coconut Chutney

 This spicy red chilli coconut chutney is a delicious variation of the classic white coconut chutney.
-The dry red chillies give a lovely smoky flavor to this red coconut chutney apart from the heat.
+The dry red chilies give this red coconut chutney a lovely smoky flavor and a little heat.

-Serve it with any South Indian breakfast dishes like dosa, idli, uttapam, etc. This recipe can be easily doubled or tripled too.
+Serve it with any South Indian breakfast dishes like dosa, idli, uttapam, etc. This recipe can be easily doubled or tripled, too.

 Ingredients